Exploration geophysics: Other techniques

 Civil engineering can also use remote sensing information for topographical mapping, planning, and environmental impact assessment.
 Airborne electromagnetic surveys are also used to characterize soft sediments in planning and engineering roads, dams, and other structures.

 Magnetotellurics has proven useful for delineating groundwater reservoirs, mapping faults around areas where hazardous substances are stored (e.g. nuclear power stations and nuclear waste storage facilities), and earthquake precursor monitoring in areas with major structures such as hydro-electric dams subject to high levels of seismic activity.

 BS 5930 is the standard used in the UK as a code of practice for site investigations.

 Archaeology

 Ground penetrating radar can be used to map buried artifacts, such as graves, mortuaries, wreck sites, and other shallowly buried archaeological sites.

 Ground magnetometric surveys can be used for detecting buried ferrous metals, useful in surveying shipwrecks, modern battlefields strewn with metal debris, and even subtle disturbances such as large-scale ancient ruins.

 Sonar systems can be used to detect shipwrecks.
+Active sonar systems emit sound pulses into the water which then bounce off of objects and are returned to the sonar transducer.
+The sonar transducer is able to determine both the range and orientation of an underwater object by measuring the amount of time between the release of the sound pulse and its returned reception.
+Passive sonar systems are used to detect noises from marine objects or animals.
+This system does not emit sound pulses itself but instead focuses on sound detection from marine sources.
+This system simply 'listens' to the ocean, rather than measuring the range or orientation of an object.